Children Entering the United States Unaccompanied: Section 2

-After the ORR care provider has evaluated the sponsor, completed the background checks, and collected necessary documentation to prove a sponsor’s identity and relationship to the child or youth, the care provider must determine whether to recommend release of the child to the potential sponsor.
-Such recommendation must take into consideration all relevant information, including the report and recommendations of a home study, if conducted, and be made only when the ORR care provider concludes that the release is a safe release and that the sponsor can care for the health and well-being of the child.
+ORR care providers must make a recommendation to release a child to a potential sponsor after the care provider has evaluated the sponsor, completed the background checks, and collected necessary documentation to prove the sponsor’s identity and relationship to the child or youth.
+The recommendation must take into consideration all relevant information, including the report and recommendations from a home study, if conducted; laws governing the process; and other factors in the case.
+The ORR care provider makes a recommendation for release if the care provider concludes that the release is safe and the sponsor can care for the physical and mental well-being of the child.

-- Once a recommendation is made, the ORR/FFS or other ORR/Headquarters staff reviews the recommendation.
+- After receiving the recommendation, the ORR/FFS or other ORR/Headquarters staff reviews the recommendation.

-Only ORR has the authority to make the final decision on a release.
-The Case Manager and Case Coordinator and other stakeholders hold important roles of making recommendations, based on all available information, the laws and statutes governing the process, and other factors that may contribute to a particular case.
-In some cases, the ORR/FFS may send a case back to the Case Coordinator and Case Manager with the request to obtain additional information before he/she will make a release decision.
+Only ORR (or ACF) has the authority to make the final decision on a release.
+The Case Manager, Case Coordinator, and other stakeholders have an important role in making recommendations.
+In some cases, the ORR/FFS may send a case back to the Case Coordinator and Case Manager to obtain additional information before he/she makes a release decision.

-The ORR/FFS will make one of the following release decisions:
+The ORR/FFS makes one of the following release decisions: